 Before we go there I want to share some of my favorite soups with you...

 - Low Carb French Onion Soup with Meatballs

 Why Soup is the most amazing thing you can eat:

 - It’s a complete meal in a bowl.
 You’ve got your protein, your veggies, and your carbs.
 And you can adjust it to whatever diet you’re following.
-Like today’s recipe… a low carb version of Olive Garden’s popular Zuppa Toscana Soup Recipe.
+Like today’s recipe… a low-carb version of Olive Garden’s famous Zuppa Toscana Soup Recipe.

-- It’s inexpensive but a satisfying and filling meal.
-Many soups call for pasta or beans – both are hearty, filling, and economical.
+- It is an inexpensive but satisfying and filling meal.
+Many soups call for pasta or beans - both are hearty, filling, and economical.
 Many soups are so versatile you can swap out the protein (which is usually the priciest ingredient) for whatever meat is on sale at the grocery store.